alisaab/l0bnb/README.md

-# Sparse Regression at Scale: Branch-and-Bound with First-Order Optimization Roots
+# Sparse Regression at Scale: Branch-and-Bound rooted in First-Order Optimization

 More details to be added soon.